 More about: Mining in Nevada

 There are countless other places to search for gold in Nevada.
 In the central part of the state around Nye County is another rich mining region.
-The Round Mountain Gold Mine is located here, which is currently the largest mine in the United States.
+The Round Mountain Gold Mine is located here, which is currently one of the largest mines in the United States.
 This area is rich in gold ores and crystalline gold nuggets excavated from open pit mines.
 Individual prospectors searching the area around the mines have been known to find beautiful gold nuggets every now and then.

 Other districts in the county include the Bullfrog, Johnnie, Cloverdale, and Ione districts just to name a few.
 Countless undiscovered veins of gold are surely undiscovered here.